OpenBazaar/docs/docs/protocol/bitcoin.md

 # Bitcoin

-The early release of OpenBazaar 2.0 will only accept the cryptocurrency Bitcoin.
-There is a Shapeshift integration so you can still purchase items on OpenBazaar with other cryptocurrencies via Shapeshift.
-There are plans to facilitate direct purchases with other cryptocurrencies in the near future.

 Bitcoin is the oldest and most secure cryptocurrency.
 It aligns with the goals of OpenBazaar as it is decentralized, censorship resistant and does not rely on trusted third parties.

 Bitcoin enables a "trustless" escrow system using multi-signature transactions where no one party has complete control of the funds.
 Mainstream payment systems like Paypal and credit cards rely on the payment provider for arbitration in the case of a dispute.
 With OpenBazaar, a free market for arbitration is created where the participants can agree on a particular moderator.
 This moderator only has partial control of the funds in escrow.

-The activation of SegWit in Bitcoin Core should decrease transaction fees in the short term but there are multiple cryptocurrencies that can offer additional or superior features such as lower transaction fees, shorter block times or stronger privacy.

-In theory, the OpenBazaar protocol could work with any cryptocurrency, not just Bitcoin.
-In practice, there are certain features a cryptocurrency must have to be added seamlessly to the OpenBazaar protocol.
-Multi-signature transactions must be enabled and a UTXO model is preferential to the account model.
-In summary, cryptocurrencies that are a close derivative to Bitcoin are stronger candidates for integrations in the short term.

 ## Multi-sig scripts
 If you'd like to learn more about how Bitcoin works we'd suggest reading the <a href="https://bitcoin.org/en/developer-guide">Bitcoin Developer Guide</a> or [Mastering Bitcoin](https://www.amazon.com/Mastering-Bitcoin-Programming-Open-Blockchain/dp/1491954388/) by Andreas Antonopoulos.
 However, we can provide a quick overview of how the escrow system works.